zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Nodes running upgrade-aware software versions will enforce the upgraded consensus rules from ``ACTIVATION_HEIGHT``.
-The chain from that height will not reorganize to a pre-upgrade branch if any block in that branch would violate the new consensus rules (such as including any old-format transaction).
+The chain from that height will not reorganize to a pre-upgrade branch if any block in that branch would violate the new consensus rules.

 Care must be taken, however, to account for possible edge cases where the old and new consensus rules do not differ.
 For example, if the non-upgraded chain only contained empty blocks from ``ACTIVATION_HEIGHT``, and the